What is the Goalseek tool?

 The Goalseek tool helps to answer the question, "How do we get there?".
-This scenario analysis tool helps to design strategies to achieve a desired outcome.
+This scenario analysis tool helps to design strategies to achieve a desired outcome for your selected financial metric.
 It also helps to identify the sensitivity, or importance, of key business drivers in achieving a given performance goal.

 Using the Goalseek tool

-How can reducing price and/or volume result in a increase in cashflow?
+How can reducing price and/or volume result in an increase in cash flow?

 In some cases, a reduction in revenue will result in positive cash flow outcomes.